Techtonica/curriculum/projects/kickball-signups-project.md

 ### Basic Requirements

-1. You can do online research, but do not share knowledge with other apprentices today.
+1. You can do online research, but do not share knowledge with other participants today.
 2. Your project is due at the end of the day.

 ## Setup Instructions